seankross/bookdown-start/docs/01-Aquatics.md

 Forecasts for a minimum of 35 days can be submitted daily by 11:59 pm UTC throughout 2022.
 A minimum of 35 days in the future must be forecasted for each submission.
 For example, a forecast submitted on February 1 should be for at least February 1st – March 7th.
 New forecasts can be submitted daily as new weather forecasts and observations (e.g., new flux data is released by NEON) become available.
 The key is that submissions are predictions of the future.

 Even that daily submissions are allowed and encouraged as new observations and weather forecasts become available, the automation of forecast generation may be ideal.
 There are many ways to automate scripts that are written to download observations and meteorology drivers, generate forecasts, and submit forecasts.
-Two tools that many have used are cron jobs (see the R package [cronR](https://cran.r-project.org/web/packages/cronR/index.html)){target="_blank"} that execute tasks at user specified times and [github actions](https://youtu.be/dMrUlXi4_Bo){target="_blank"}.
+Two tools that many have used are cron jobs (see the R package [cronR](https://cran.r-project.org/web/packages/cronR/index.html){target="_blank"}) that execute tasks at user specified times and [github actions](https://youtu.be/dMrUlXi4_Bo){target="_blank"}.
 See more at [Frequently Asked Questions]

 Cron jobs work on unix and mac systems.
 An example of a script that executes a cron job using R can be found [here](https://github.com/eco4cast/neon4cast-aquatics/blob/master/cron_automation.R){target="_blank"}.

 ## Observed data latency

-NEON data officially releases the flux data on their data portal and API in monthly data packages.
+NEON data officially releases the temperature, oxygen, and chlorophyll-a data on their data portal and API in monthly data packages.
 Data for a given month is scheduled to be released around the 15th of the following month.
-As a result there will be a gap 2 weeks - 6 weeks between the last available observation and the start of your forecast.
+As a result there will be a gap of 2 weeks - 6 weeks between the last available observation and the start of your forecast.

 ## Submissions